 The District Plan will support the Niagara Region's employment strategy by identifying an employment area for a cluster of employment uses over the long-term.
-It is important to protect the employment area in Glendale as it provides the majority of the employment designated lands for all of Niagara-onthe-Lake.
-It is also a prime location for employment uses to locate as it is within minutes to the international border crossings and has excellent visibility and accessibility to the QEW.
+It is important to protect the employment

 Although not within the study area, the Niagara District Airport is an important asset to Niagara-on-the-Lake and Niagara.
 The Niagara District Airport is in close proximity to Glendale and can support important social and economic links, including passenger connections, tourism and movement of goods.
 Further collaboration with the Niagara District Airport, the local municipality and the other partners is needed to prepare an Airport Strategy/Master Plan to review opportunities for connections and other synergies between Glendale and the airport.